BlueBrain/BlueBrainHeadModels/README.md

 ## Dependencies

-This pieline depends on ANTs Version: 2.3.4.dev206-g2251c and on fsl flirt version 6.0
+This pieline depends on ANTs Version: 2.3.4.dev206-g2251c, antsPy version 0.2.6, and on fsl flirt version 6.0

 ## Workflow